 FAQ – The API for interest rates and exchange rates

-The Riksbank has published a new REST API (Application Programming Interface) that makes it possible to automatically values for interest rates and exchange rates.
+On 27 November 2023, the Riksbank published a new REST API (Application Programming Interface) that makes it possible to automatically obtain values for interest rates and exchange rates.
 On this page, we have gathered some frequently asked questions about the Riksbank’s API for interest rates and exchange rates.

-What do I need to do if I currently have an integration with the Riksbank’s outgoing SOAP API?
+What do I need to do if I currently have an integration with the Riksbank’s old SOAP API?

 Are there any restrictions on calling the new API?

 We have a limit on the number of calls from the same IP address within a certain time span.
 If there is a greater need, it is possible to register on the API portal to obtain a personal API key that allows more calls.

 How do I register in the API portal?

 Select Sign Up in the top right corner and register your details.
 Once you are logged in, go to the Products tab and create a subscription.
 Then your API keys will be visible under the Profile tab as Primary and Secondary key.
 These are your API keys and you can use any of them.

 How many calls can I make after I have registered?